-If behaviour is such that it threatens the safety of others, is causing a serious disruption to school life, is a serious case of disobedience to a responsible adult in school or has been continuing over an extended period with no sign of improvement, a formal fixed term exclusion may be applied.
+If behaviour is such that it threatens the safety of others, disturbs the learning of others and is causing a serious disruption to school life, or has been continuing over an extended period with no sign of improvement, a formal fixed term exclusion may be applied.

 Warnings, guidance and advice are usually acted upon by children immediately.
-However, occasionally it is not and the decision is then at the discretion of the Head Teacher whether or not to take action.
+However, occasionally it is not and the decision is then at the discretion of the Headteacher whether or not to take action.
 Our focus to 'treat minor incidents as though they are significant and prevent more serious incidents from arising' is at the core of our approach and reflects a desire to ultimately eliminate any form of negative behaviour.
 In some cases, parents and children will be warned in advance that formal exclusion from school could be a possibility for them.
 We know that formal exclusion from school may cause inconvenience for parents, but we do not see this as a measure designed to punish parents.
 The purpose is to bring home to the child the serious nature of the misbehaviour, and to remind the child concerned and all the other children that some kinds of behaviour are unacceptable.
 Excluded pupils are given learning to do at home.